landersson/ggsort/README.md

 When 'C' is pressed to relocate a highlighted detection, the detection will become dark grey.
 In this mode, move the mouse cursor to the top-left corner of the new detection rectangle and click the left button.
 A yellow marker will appear to indicate the selected location.
 Next, move the mouse to the bottom right corner of the new rectangle and click the left button a second time to finish the relocation.
 Press 'C' any time in this mode to cancel the relocation operation.

+When the mouse pointer is inside multiple detection rectangles, use the TAB key to cycle trough the list to select the active one.

 ## Detection Categories

 The system supports five categories with color-coded bounding boxes: